delfick/cwf/docs/docs/sections/menus.rst

     {% include "cwf/menu/base.html" with menu=menu.side_nav children_template="menu/base.html" %}

-To understand how to make these templates available and how to customise them , you should read the page on :ref:`menu_templates`.
+To understand how to make these templates available and how to customise them , you should read the section on :ref:`templates_index`.